cillyvms/CameraProvider/README.md

 ![Camera Provider Logo](app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.webp)
 # CameraProvider
-A simple app for Android allowing you to take pictures on the fly when opening a file.
+CameraProvider is an Android app that allows you to jump to the camera straight from a file open dialog.

-## Use
+A newly taken picture will be automatically delivered to the requesting app.

-Open a file in any app making use of the standard Android file picker.
-CameraProvider can be chosen as a file source to take a new picture instead of selecting an existing file.
-It will open your phone's camera app and deliver a taken picture as a file to the requesting app.
+It simplifies attaching pictures in apps which provide a file open functionality, but don't have a way to take a picture natively, including websites.
+Useful for communicators running in a web browser.

 ## License
 CameraProvider is licensed under the terms of the